shiva-g/ibd-gwas/writeup/meetings.md

 * Have UK biobank data access

 #### Working
-* for fut2, card9, and nod2, how do adult risk allele vs non-risk split up patients?
+* ~for fut2, card9, and nod2, how do adult risk allele vs non-risk split up patients?~
 * assign genes to pathways; how do patients split by pathways using risk alleles?
 * do adult and ped effect agree?

+#### Notes
+* [more data](https://mail.google.com/mail/u/0/#inbox/FMfcgxwBVDKqJbCSJrRCzNkLHvWCjNGc) to run by itself.
+Check overlap with existing samples.

 ### 20190108